LGBTQIA+ Parent Struggles Parenting Parenting Teens

 That’s a lot to digest (and there is a lot I didn’t cite – check out the full report).
 But the report also includes hopeful news,

-• LGBTQ youth who had access to spaces that affirmed their sexual orientation and gender identity reported lower rates of attempting suicide than those who did not.
+• LGBTQ young people who had access to affirming homes, schools, community events, and online spaces reported lower rates of attempting suicide compared to those who did not.

-Affirmation, a safe space, acceptance, mental health support, and connection to the LGBTQia+ community are all things this parent can provide.
+Affirmation, a safe space, acceptance, mental health support, and connection to the LGBTQ+ community are all things this parent is able to provide.

 This realization made them feel guilty and ashamed.
 So we sat with that.